-You can manage Dashboard filters in bulk using the Filter button in the ribbon at the top of the Dashboard editor.
-This allows you to link filters together across different forms.
-For example, when you change the Brand filter in the Dashboard below, you may want all the Brand filters on the page to update.
-Let's look at how to configure that.
+You can manage Dashboard Filters in bulk by using Filter Link in the Dashboard Editor's ribbon.
+Filter Link allows you to link Filters across different Forms.
+For example, when you change the Brand Filter in the Dashboard below, you may want all the Brand Filters on the page to update.
+In this article, we will show you how to link Filters.

-In the image above, notice that when we changed the Brand filter to Adair, the second Brand filter at the bottom of the page remained on Harper.
-For this example, let's say that we want all the Brand filters to change, when any single one is updated.
-To do so, click the Filter button in the Dashboard editor ribbon.
+In the image above, notice that when we change the Brand Filter to Adair, the second Brand Filter at the bottom of the page remained on Harper.
+For this example, let's say that we want all the Brand Filters to change, when any single one is updated.

-Tip: Filter links are one-directional, meaning you could link two filters such that Filter B updates when you change Filter A, but Filter A doesn't change when you update Filter B.
+Tip: Filter links are unilateral, meaning you could link two filters such that Filter B updates when you change Filter A, but Filter A doesn't change when you update Filter B.

-Now when we change the Brand filter at the top to Adair, the one at the bottom changes as well, and vice versa.
-A clever use of filter links would allow for the creation of a 'master' filter that updates all the filters on the page when it changes, but also lets you change any individual filter to something unique.
+Now when we change the Brand Filter at the top to Adair, the one at the bottom changes as well, and vice versa.
+A clever use of Filter links would involve the creation of a "master" Filter that updates all the Filters on the page when it changes, but also lets you change any individual Filter to something unique.

-Using the Advanced Filter Link, dashboard filters can be configured to link between filters that do not belong from the same dimension.
-Filters for hierarchies of type Member-List, Parent-Child and Attribute can be linked together using this feature.
-In addition, filters that have member properties associated with them, such as Member-List and Parent-Child hierarchies, can link to other filters by using their properties/attributes.
+Using an Advanced Link, Dashboard Filters can be configured to link between Filters that do not belong from the same Dimension.
+Filters for type hierarchies can be linked together using this feature.
+In addition, Filters that have Member properties associated with them, such as Member-List and Parent-Child Hierarchies, can link to other Filters using their properties/attributes.

-The second drop-down shows the list of filters (i.e., <form>.<filter> format) that you can link with.
-Multiple non-related filters can be linked together using Advanced Filter Link.
+The second drop-down shows the list of Filters (i.e., <form>.<filter> format) you can link with the target Filter.
+Multiple Filters from different Dimensions can be linked together using Advanced Links .